-Mike received his degree in meteorology from the University of Wisconsin, Madison.
-In 1976, he began work at Weather Central, a private weather consulting firm specializing in forecasts for ski areas, agri-business, power utilities, and the Wisconsin TV network as well as over 40 other radio and TV stations nationwide.
+After receiving his degree in Meteorology from the University of Wisconsin, he began work in 1976 at Weather Central, a Madison based private weather consulting firm specializing in forecasts for ski areas, agri-business, power utilities, the Wisconsin TV Network and over 40 other radio and TV stations nationwide.

-Mike enjoys sharing his knowledge of the weather with young and old, visiting nearly 100 schools, clubs, and service organizations each year.
+Mike enjoys sharing his knowledge of the weather with young and old, visiting over 50 schools, clubs, and service organizations each year.
 His Tornado Dance is a much anticipated event!
 In his career, Mike has spoken to over 750,000 school children.

-Mike has also written a local best seller, "The Colorado Weather Book" and "The Colorado Weather Almanac."
+Mike has also written two local best sellers, "The Colorado Weather Book" and "The Colorado Weather Almanac."
 Both books are available from Amazon.com.

 Mike and his wife Cindy have three grown children; Christiana, Anders and Becca and two grandsons; Liam and Owen.
 They also have three very spoiled little pugs - Tinq, Torq and Tilly!